tnoms/tnoms.github.io/projects/coffee-roasting.md

 You know who can copy and paste that code?
 Me.

-Because the other thing the SR800 offers, which those of you nerdy enough might also notice, is a rotary encoder knob to control it.
-That means that I can hack and control the roaster digitally by soldering on leads from a microcontroller to emulate the output of the knob.
-Using feedback from the thermocouple, I can write code to precisely manage the charge phase, Maillard phase, sugar caramelization phase, roast development time, and ROR.
+Because the other thing the SR800 offers is a rotary encoder knob to control it.
+That means that I can hack and control the roaster digitally using a microcontroller to emulate the output of the knob.
+With feedback from the thermocouple, I can write code to tightly control the temperature and fine-tune the charge phase, Maillard phase, sugar caramelization phase, roast development time, and ROR.
 And importantly, I can do this without ever touching the high-voltage circuits – achieving precision control without risking a house fire.

 ## Gallery